 A Crown of Echoes

-4-book series told in first person with second-person breakouts ❁ past tense ❁ new adult epic fantasy romance ❁ 260,000 words ❁ compilation available ❁ Never & Ever Publishing
+4-book series told in first person with second-person breakouts ❁ past tense ❁ new adult epic fantasy romance ❁ 260,000 words ❁ omnibus available ❁ Never & Ever Publishing

 “I’ve wondered what you taste like for so damn long.
 You taste better than I ever could have imagined… my queen.”
 He shouldn’t be calling me that.
 Beau was his queen.
 And I had a problem.
 I wasn’t supposed to feel this way.

 Queen Merrin might be the least queenly queen in all the realms.
 After all, queens don’t typically sneak out at night to drink with their guards.
 When her best friend and neighboring queen, Beau, goes missing, Merrin won’t leave rescue to the knights.
 She sets out from the civilized world and into the wilds to retrieve her lost friend, but with ancient hexes, stolen power, and a mountain of giants’ bones, Merrin stumbles into something much greater than a simple rescue mission.

 Get ready for a swoony whirlwind of dark magic and forbidden romance, as Merrin finds strength in the whispers of the forest and comfort in the arms of a guard with tantalizing abilities.